walmartlabs/lacinia/docs/fields.rst

 in GraphQL, the client query identifies which fields from the resolved value are selected (and often, renamed) to form the result value.

-``:resolve`` is optional; when not provided it is assumed that the containing field's resolved value is a map containing a key exactly matching the field's name.
+When a specific resolver is not provided for a field, Lacinia will provide a simple default: it is assumed that the containing field's resolved value is a map containing a key exactly matching the field's name.

-A field resolver function may be provided on a field inside an :doc:`object definition <objects>`, or inside a :doc:`query definition <queries>` or :doc:`mutation definition <mutations>`.
-No field resolver function should be provided in the fields of an :doc:`interface definition <interfaces>`: if provided in an interface definition, the resolve will be silently ignored.

 .. sidebar:: Field Resolvers